 Heledd was taking it all in her stride.
 ‘Hi Blackbird.
 Nice to meet you.
 Are you a fairy, a pixie, a gnome or what?’

 ‘Fairy.
 Don’t know gnomes or pixies, just fairies, elves and humans.’
 His voice was heavily accented, rolling the ‘r’s.
 Soft, musical, and surprisingly deep for such a tiny person.

 ‘Traditionally people left bread and milk for fairies to keep them sweet.
 We can manage that – unless you’d prefer something else?’
-Heledd asked.
+Heledd said.

 ‘What is that?’
 Blackbird asked, indicating Heledd’s plate.

 ‘Toast with butter and yeast extract.
 You can try a bit, but not everyone likes it.’
 She broke off a piece and offered it to him.
 He dipped a finger in the yeast extract, licked it experimentally, then grimaced and shook his head.

 ‘Well, that’s something we agree on,’ said Vicky, although it took a great deal of effort to speak.
 ‘There’s honey in the cupboard.’

 The fairy’s eyes widened and he almost smiled.
 ‘Honey is good.’